-People are very concerned, because two girls had been kidnapped and suffered vicious sexual abuse in a city that’s only forty minutes drive away.
+People are very concerned because two girls had been kidnapped and suffered vicious sexual abuse in a city that’s only forty minutes drive away.
 That happened just last month.
 Now Mandy is missing, and she’s not the type to run away or just wander off without leaving a note.
-Parents are now rearranging their work and other activities to be at the school to pick up their children, they’re afraid the trouble has moved here from the city.
+So many parents are now rearranging their work and other activities to be at the school to pick up their children because they’re afraid the trouble has moved here from the city.
 A very safe town suddenly feels very unsafe.
-Every afternoon the police patrol near the schools with a much higher than usual regularity, all of the other duties are being given a lower priority while they watch over the schools and the children as best as they can with the limited resources they have available to them.
+Every afternoon the police patrol near the schools with a much higher than usual regularity as all of the other duties are being given a lower priority while they watch over the schools and the children as best as they can with the limited resources they have available to them.

-The following Monday Walters is patrolling in an unmarked vehicle with Constable Harris, who is a newly posted in officer and is being shown around by Walters.
-When they near the school Walters sees the mystery man again, and he parks at the far end of the school to observe him.
-Walters explains to Harris what he’s doing, and why.
+The following Monday Walters is patrolling in an unmarked vehicle with Constable Harris, who’s a newly posted in officer and being shown around by Walters.
+When they near the school Walters sees the mystery man again and he parks at the far end of the school to observe him.
+Walters explains to Harris what he’s doing and why.
 It’s obvious the man being observed is paying very close attention to the school, the children, and those around the school: this is very suspicious behaviour in the current situation.
 Walters is thinking about moving in to question the man when Harris says, “You know, I’ve been sitting here trying to work out what’s wrong with his clothes, and I just worked it out.”
 Walters turns to him, “Those clothes aren’t surplus.
 They’re the new desert camo pattern.
-The Army hasn’t finished issuing them to all of the active Army units because they can’t get enough of them, a glitch in the supply system.
-That lot looks to be well worn, so they must have been part of the first issue, and that was back in 2002 to the troops heading to Afghanistan.
-All issues since have been to troops heading to the Middle East.
+The Army hasn’t finished issuing them to all of the active Army units because they can’t get enough of them due to a glitch in the supply system.
+That lot looks to be well worn, so they must have been part of the first issue, and that was done back in 2002 to the troops heading to Afghanistan.
+All issues since then have been to troops heading to the Middle East.
 I wonder what he’s doing here in them?”
 So is Walters!

 Walters says, “Let’s go and ask him.”
-Just as he starts the car the radio comes alive, and they also hear the sound of a speeding car with an approaching siren.
-A stolen car is being chased along the road running beside the school, and it’s fast approaching the school from the other end of the long street.
-Two young girls are crossing the road, and they stop in the middle of the road while they stare up the road to their left.
-Walters and Harris can’t see up the road because of buildings in the way, they need to go to the corner and turn left.
+Just as he starts the car the radio comes alive and they also hear the sound of a speeding car with an approaching siren.
+A stolen car is being chased along the road running beside the school and it’s fast approaching the school from the other end of the long street.
+Two young girls are crossing the road and they stop in the middle of the road while they stare up the road to their left.
+Walters and Harris can’t see up the road because of buildings in the way, they need to go to the corner and turn left to be able to see up the road.
 When they pull out away from the gutter the man they’re watching bursts up and out of his seat like a cheetah taking off after its prey.
-They can’t believe the speed with which he crosses the road, he’s like a tan blur.
+They can’t believe the speed with which he crosses the road as he’s like a tan blur.

 Walters swears while he watches the man grab both girls and run to the far side of the road.
 The man is just off the road when a speeding car goes through the space the girls had been in.
-Walters drives to the intersection, and pulls up at the gutter.
+Walters drives to the intersection and pulls up at the gutter.
 When he and Harris get out of the car they hear the man saying, “It’s all right, girls.
 Everything’s OK.
 You’ve just had a bit of a fright.
 The police or your teachers will see you get home safe.”
-Walters arrives just as one of the teachers does, she’d seen the whole thing.
+Walters arrives just as one of the teachers does, as she’d seen the whole thing from the school grounds and come over.
 The man says, “They’re OK, just a little frightened.
 They just need a cuddle and some comfort.”

-Walters and Harris check the girls, and promise to drive them home.
+Walters and Harris check the girls and promise to drive them home.
 Luckily for them all Walters knows both girls well, so they’re quick to agree to him taking them home, which is just up the street.
-When he stands to thank the man Walters can’t see him anywhere; he’s vanished again.
+When he stands to thank the man Walters can’t see him anywhere as he’s vanished again.
 However, he’s not so sure this guy is a problem.
-Although he tried, he didn’t get a good look at the man; his hat was pulled down, his collar was up, he had a scarf around his lower face, and was wearing thin leather gloves.
+Although he tried, he didn’t get a good look at the man as his hat was pulled down, his collar was up, he had a scarf around his lower face, and was wearing thin leather gloves.
 He sure looks suspicious and acts like he wants to hide his face.
 But his actions speak loudly of him not being of concern to the police in the current situation.

-The car engine stops, and the man turns toward his right.
-He grunts in pain.
-She looks across the car to see the man who she thought was following her has a thin cord around the driver’s throat, and is pulling hard on it while he reaches in to take the knife away from the driver.
+The car engine stops and the man turns toward his right then he grunts in pain.
+She looks across the car to see the man who she thought was following her has a thin cord around the driver’s throat and he’s pulling hard on it while he reaches in to take the knife away from the driver.
 Reaching across the driver the new man is careful when he cuts the thin rope holding Janice’s hands together.
 With her hands free she’s fast to remove the gag.
-He says, “Miss, grab your bag and go back to the school, now.”
+He says, “Miss, grab your bag and go back to the school now.”
 She nods her acceptance of the order while she gets out of the car.
 When she starts to walk away she hears the man say, “Now tell me exactly where Mandy is.”
 She’s a dozen metres away when she hears a sort of scream and gurgle from the car.
 Looking back she can see the car sitting there with the driver slumped over the wheel while the man who rescued her is running up the street, and he’s running very fast.

 Relaying the message to Walters he adds, “Obviously someone who knew me in the Army wants us there quickly.”
 Walters heads for the address while he has Harris put in the radio call for an ambulance.
-They both wonder what’s up.
+They head to the address as they both wonder what’s up.

-As they turn into and drive up Hill Street they notice the man in the tan camouflage clothes running up the street, he’s near the far end of the street while they’re still starting up it.
+When they turn into and drive up Hill Street they notice the man in the tan camouflage clothes running up the street, he’s near the far end of the street while they’re still starting up it.
 The man reaches the last house.
-It’s an old double brick building on a very large block of land, the nearest neighbour is about one hundred and twenty metres away.
+It’s an old double brick building on a very large block of land with the nearest neighbour about one hundred and twenty metres away.
 They watch while he charges at the door of the house and kicks it open.
 Pulling up outside a few seconds later they see this is number sixty-two.
 Running into the house they can hear another door being kicked down.
 Racing through to the back of the house they find the man in a heavily padded room.
 In the centre is a wooden frame and the man is releasing Mandy, the missing girl.
-She’s a mess, blood all over her, and blood on the floor.
+She’s a mess with blood all over her and blood on the floor.
 They stare in horror at the bloody scene before them.

 The man is working like a whirlwind: he has a military medical kit beside him while he ties tourniquets above some of the bleeding wounds.
 He says, “Contact the hospital and have them send two units of AB negative whole blood.
-That’s Mandy’s blood group, and they’ll need it before they can stabilise her for transport.
+That’s Mandy’s blood group and they’ll need it before they can stabilise her for transport.
 I’ve had med-tech training, so I know that’s what they’ll need.
 They have five units on hand.”
-Walters uses his radio to send the message, and has a bit of trouble convincing them to do what he says.
-A police car near the hospital is diverted to pick-up the blood and bring it to the house, because the ambulance is almost at the house.
+Walters uses his radio to send the message while wondering how the man knows her blood group and how much the hospital has on hand; and he has a bit of trouble convincing control to do what he says.
+A police car near the hospital is diverted to pick-up the blood and bring it to the house because the ambulance is almost at the house.

 Turning back to the injured girl Walters sees Harris is following directions while both the men go about applying pressure bandages to stop the bleeding.
-He wonders how things will go with the girl, because AB negative blood is the rarest of the blood groups; the blood bank is always short of blood in that group.
-This looks like they’ll need a lot.
-Walters gets back on the radio to tell them the girl will need surgery and they’ll need all the AB negative blood they can get a hold of.
+He wonders how things will go with the girl because AB negative blood is the rarest of the blood groups and the blood bank is always short of blood in that group.
+This looks like they’ll need a lot of it.
+Walters gets back on the radio to tell them the girl will need surgery and they’ll need all of the AB negative blood they can get a hold of.
 They start the wheels moving to get blood from the surrounding communities.